monktastic/no-more-contempt/index.md

 Before we begin, what is contempt?
 It is easier to describe than define.

 Consider how most of us seem to feel about our political opponents these days.
 They don't just have bad ideas; they seem _defective_ in some fundamental way.
 How else could they believe the ridiculous things they do (or claim to, anyway)?
-This _fundamental-ness_ is a defining characteristic of contempt; we are fundamentally better people than they are.
+This _fundamental-ness_ is a defining characteristic of contempt; they are _fundamentally_ beneath us.

 Genocides can only be carried out when people believe their victims are sub-human.
 It's not sufficient for them to be humans with "worse" religions or ethnicities; they must be something... _less_[^genocide].
 While our own contempt may not rise to the level of enabling atrocities — yet — it is a milder form of the same phenomenon.